scottdbrown/stat540-tissueSpecificMethylation/digSup.md

 We used GOrilla^^2 ...takes a ranked gene list...our lists were ranked by differnetial p-value...intersects used...rough number of genes...**TO BE FILLED IN**

+We used [GOrilla] (http://www.biomedcentral.com/1471-2105/10/48)^^2, a web-based GO-enrichment tool on our analysis results to evaluate for biological relevance.
+GOrilla requires only ranked gene lists and has no known gene number limits, which was both suitable for our use and generated results at a very fast rate.
+(Comparatively, [DAVID] (http://david.abcc.ncifcrf.gov/) only accepts at most 3000 HUGO/Official gene symbols, which is unsuitable for our work, as some of our lists exceed 5000 genes).

+**TBC**

 Future Work
 -------------